 Rebreathers cost between a couple of thousand, to tens of thousands dollars.
 Due to the high price of rebreathers, it’s imperative to learn as much as possible about them before making a purchase, unless you can afford to shell out a few thousand dollars on a whim.

 How We Reviewed

 To bring you the most vital information available on rebreathers, we turned the internet upside down and shook it out.
-What we ended up with was ten of the best rebreathers available for purchasing online in 2018.
+What we ended up with was ten of the best rebreathers available for purchasing online.
 Once we gathered our list of rebreathers, we conducted the majority of our research based on in-depth customer reviews, product descriptions from the most trusted manufacturers in the industry, informational and marketing videos and more.

 We compared the quality of components used in each product, over-all ease of use, dive time capabilities, maintenance factors and several other critical aspects of rebreathers.